 - Processed for limited purpose

-We will not use data for a purpose other than those agreed by data subjects (prospective members, members, staff and others).
-If the data held by us are requested by external organisations for any reason, this will only be passed if data subjects (prospective members, members, staff and others) agree.
+We will not use data for a purpose other than those agreed by data subjects (members, staff and others).
+If the data held by us are requested by external organisations for any reason, this will only be passed if data subjects (members, staff and others) agree.
 Also external organisations must state the purpose of processing and abide by The Data Protection Act 1998.

 - Adequate, relevant and not excessive